openharmony/docs/en/application-dev/arkts-utils/source-obfuscation.md

 There are two types of obfuscation rules, one is [obfuscation options](#obfuscation-options) and the other is [keep options](#keep-options); the former provides multiple obfuscation rules switches such as top-level scope names, attribute names, file names, etc., and the latter provides whitelist configurations for various obfuscation abilities.

+**Note**

+To Modify the application obfuscation rules, the new rules will take effect only after the application is fully compiled.

 ### Obfuscation options

 #### -disable-obfuscation